November 2018 Club Fit Briarcliff Trainer of the Month Candice O’Brien

 It’s a scary thing to say out loud when you’re writing about exercise and fitness, but I really do hate running!
 It feels like I great party I wasn’t invited to.
 I’m so jealous of everyone who has ever described a runner’s high, or a gorgeous sunset at the end of an early-morning jog, but I just get no joy from the actual practice.
 My teeth bump, my knees complain, my cheeks bounce, I tire easily, and I just keep feeling like I’m getting nowhere.
 Even with music, it’s a fight to keep up that pace, because I just don’t love it.

 I realized that I have been laboring under the delusion that when my fitness journey gets to a certain point, I will be gifted with love from the Running Gods.
 That Nike herself might appear, graciously acknowledge my hard work, and show me the light!
 All this time, I thought I was “working up to running.”
 Then, I stumbled across a post on SHAPE magazines website that had 20 different profiles of super-fit women who don’t run.
 Reading through their testimonials, I saw women who were miles ahead of me on the road to fitness, but who shared my exact same complaints about running.
-(You can check out the piece here.)
-Guess what most of them named as their number one alternative for cardiovascular excercise?
+(Can check out the piece) Guess what most of them named as their number one alternative for cardiovascular excercise?
 Spinning!

 I guess I’m not doing so badly after all.
 I know I’ve said before that everyone’s journey is different, but sometimes we need to be reminded to take our own advice.